goschtl/zope/Products.TransactionalMailHost/trunk/README.txt

 What is TransactionMailHost
 ===========================

 TransactionalMailHost is yet another MailHost implementation.
 It integrates with the transaction system of Zope in order to send out email  only in case of a committed transaction.
+TMH currently supports standard SMTP and SMTP AUTH.

 Requirements